pfory/Clock/README.md

 # Clock

-4 digit display an ESP8266
+4 digit display and ESP8266 for time sync via internet